Welcome to the

 Q: Are the seeds all organic?

-The start-up collection of seeds in the library were heirloom varieties (saved and passed down for generations).
+The start-up collection of seeds in the library were open-pollinated varieties.
 The Seed Library encourages seed donors to practice organic growing methods and to be honest when providing information on their seed donations.
 However, there is no guarantee that the seeds donated by community members are organic.
 As long as you use organic growing methods, your vegetables will be essentially organic, just unable to be certified by an independent certifier until you have been growing them organically for a minimum of 3 years.

-The seed library will have materials available throughout the year, though not all seeds can be planted year-round.
-More information about when to plant various seeds can be found in our seed library catalogue.
+The Seed Library will have materials available seasonally at the Prince George Public Library.
+More information about when to plant various seeds can be found in our seed library catalogue .

 Q: How do I properly save seeds after harvest?

 The methods for saving seeds will depend on the variety of plant.
 Some seeds are quite easy to save.
-The seeds in this collection have little risk of cross-pollination, so when you plant seeds next year you’ll get the same fruits or vegetables that you got last year.
+Most of the seeds in this collection have little risk of cross-pollination, so when you plant seeds next year you’ll get the same fruits or vegetables that you got last year.
 These seeds also require fewer steps to successfully save seeds.
 Some seeds, like those in the squash and pumpkin family, require a bit more work to successfully save.
 These seeds easily cross-pollinate and need plenty of space between plants; they also may need to be hand-pollinated.
-We encourage home gardeners to save seeds from the "easy" plants: tomatoes, lettuce, beans, peas, and peppers.
-(Some extra know-how needed for peppers.)
-Please do not save seeds from plants in the "medium" or "advanced" drawer until you have more experience seed saving.
+We encourage home gardeners to save seeds from the "easy" plants: tomatoes, lettuce, beans and peas.

 Q: Do I have to "return" seeds?